 Lets start off with what we know so far.
 FENSA currently has a membership of 8713 and Certass can lay claim to 1850 members.
 Certass is up on previous numbers and FENSA is slightly down.
-Together they both represent over two thirds of the double glazing industry, which on the face of it makes for a powerful statement.
-One of the easiest ways to try and figure out the differences is how they describe themselves:
+Together they both represent over two-thirds of the double glazing industry, which on the face of it makes for a powerful statement.
+One of the easiest ways to try and figure out the differences in how they describe themselves:

 FENSA stands for the Fenestration Self-Assessment Scheme.
 Following Government encouragement, FENSA has been set up by the Glass and Glazing Federation (GGF) and other industry bodies in response to Building Regulations for double glazing companies in England and Wales.

 Certass Limited is a UKAS approved certification body for the operation of a Competent Person Scheme under a Department of Communities and Local Government (DCLG) license and a Green Deal Certification Body under licence from the Department for Energy and Climate Change (DECC).